-Sitter in 31 portraits
+Sitter in 34 portraits

-Born in Gloucestershire, he studied with Parry at the Royal College of Music, with Brüch in Berlin and Ravel in Paris.
-He edited The English Hymnal (1906).
-He was a leading figure, with Holst, in the folk-song revival in Britain from 1903.
+Vaughan Williams studied with Parry at the Royal College of Music, with Brüch in Berlin and Ravel in Paris.
+He was a leading figure, with Holst, in the folk-song revival and shifted the course of English-language hymnody with his English Hymnal (1906).
 Teacher of Composition at the Royal College of Music (1919-39), he established a native school of music based on choral and ballad traditions.
-His nine symphonies include A Sea Symphony (1903-9) based on poems by Walt Whitman, the Pastoral Symphony (1922), and the Sinfonia Antarctica (1952), which grew out of his music for the film Scott of the Antarctic (1948).
+He composed nine symphonies, operas, ballets, chamber music, and secular and religious vocal music.
+Notable works include: A Sea Symphony (1910), based on Walt Whitman's poems, A London Symphony (1914) and The Lark Ascending (1914-20).
+His score for the film Scott of the Antarctic became the Sinfonia Antarctica (1952).

 by Central Press

 Listen to a series of podcasts exploring the lives of pioneering women, past and present.